-Ampere Consumer comprises two annual waves of consumer surveys across ten markets covering device, app and service uptake, viewing habits and consumption – helping you to understand how your audience is reacting to the changing media landscape.
+Ampere Consumer comprises two annual waves of consumer surveys across 13 markets and 26,000 individuals covering device, app and service uptake, viewing habits and consumption – helping you to understand how your audience is reacting to the changing media landscape.

 Ampere Analytics' Content Track provides key metrics about the world’s leading VoD and SVoD services across international markets, focusing on the pricing and availability of TV and film titles by country and store.

 Richard Broughton's presentation from the Ampere client event in London on 3rd May 2017, covering the hottest topics in the global TV & film industry.

 We assess some of the drivers and challenges faced in the global race to deploy quad play services, and take an in-depth look at the strategies and KPIs of three key quad-play providers.

 This report provides an in-depth analysis of Pay TV and TV advertising trends in France, Spain, Italy, Portugal and Greece over the period 2005-2022.
 In this report we investigate the immediate and lasting effects of the financial crisis and we analyse correlations between macro-economic variables and sector trends.

 This report looks at the content spend of the major TV groups, channel groups and SVoD platforms in the USA and the Big 5 European countries

 Guy Bisson's keynote presentation from October's PIKE conference in Łódź, Poland from 24th to 26th October 2016.